rafsaf/minimal-fastapi-postgres-template/README.md

 ### 3. Create request and response schemas

-Note, I personally lately (after seeing clear benefits at work) don't prefer less file than more for things like schemas.
+Note, I personally lately (after seeing clear benefits at work) prefer less files than a lot of them for things like schemas.

-Thats why there are only 2 files: `requests.py` and `responses.py` in `schemas` and I would keep it that way even for few dozen of endpoints.
+Thats why there are only 2 files: `requests.py` and `responses.py` in `schemas` folder and I would keep it that way even for few dozen of endpoints.

 ```python
 # app/schemas/requests.py